CSBiology/iMLP/README.md

 The usual use-case is using an input file in fasta format.
 Obviously, this file must be accessible in the container that you execute the tool in.

-A simple way of doing this is mounting the directory on creation of the container:
+A simple way of doing this is mounting the directory on creation of the container.
+Note that you should target a subfolder of `data` in the container, as the container starts in /data per default.

-`docker run -it csbdocker/imlp --mount type=bind,source="<your-path-here>",target=<container-path-here>`
+`docker run -it csbdocker/imlp --mount type=bind,source="<your-path-here>",target=/data/<container-path-here>`

 **Example:**

 Suppose you have a file `test.fasta` in `C:/my-folder`:

-bind `C:/my-folder` to `/data`:
+bind `C:/my-folder` to `/data/fastas`:

-`docker run -it csbdocker/imlp --mount type=bind,source="C:/my-folder",target=/data`
+`docker run -it csbdocker/imlp --mount type=bind,source="C:/my-folder",target=/data/fastas`

-inside the container, you can use the container path you just bound toi access the file:
+inside the container, you can use the container path you just bound to access the file, e.g.:

-``
+`dotnet imlp -f ./fastas/test.fasta -o ./fastas/output.txt`

+which will run imlp with the fasta input and generate an output file in the same folder, which will also be available on the containers host OS afterwards.

 ### Dotnet tool